By Peter Mann

 Hopefully, and not too far down the line, there will be funds to finish restoring the inside to something Butterfield would recognise and the community can decide how best to use what will be a wonderful space.
 Two Taizé services held in 2011 and 2012 revealed the wonderful acoustics of the building.

 As the previous owners of St Denis’, SCDC has numerous documents and reports, many being available via their website – go to their site and search via ‘Your council / Search documents’ then search for St Denis.
-This link to ‘Search results / St Denis‘ will do the job for you (it still worked on 19 April 2019).
+This link to ‘Search results / St Denis‘ will do the job for you (it still worked on 16th September 2019).
 The main documents are below.
-NB Links directly to the SCDC website can take ages to appear.
+NB Links directly to the SCDC website can take ages to appear or come up in HTML with a yellow background – one can but try again (and again)!

 - Also useful is this link to SCDC’s records on St Denis’ church.